Key takeaways:

 - Alzheimer's and dementia

-Research shows that your diet plays a central role in whether inflammation in the body increases or decreases (1, 2).
+Research shows: Your diet plays a central role in whether inflammation in the body increases or decreases (1, 2).

 Anti-inflammatory diet: The four basic principles

-Each color on your plate represents different plant compounds that actively fight inflammation (2).
+Every color on your plate represents different phytochemicals that actively fight inflammation (2).

-Research shows that in a large review study of 75 studies, fruits and vegetables reduced inflammation levels in the blood in 80% of cases (3).
+What research shows: In a large review study of 75 studies, fruits and vegetables reduced blood inflammation levels in 80% of cases (3).
 Particularly effective are:

 - Berries (blueberries, raspberries, strawberries)